balena-os/balena-supervisor/docs/API.md

 * `download_progress`: Amount of the application image that has been downloaded, expressed as a percentage.
 If the update has already been downloaded, this will be `null`.
 * `os_version`: Version of the host OS running on the device.
 * `supervisor_version`: Version of the supervisor running on the device.
-* `update_pending`: This one is not reported to the Resin API.
+* `update_pending`: This one is not reported to the balenaCloud API.
 It's a boolean that will be true if the supervisor has detected there is a pending update.
-* `update_downloaded`: Not reported to the Resin API either.
+* `update_downloaded`: Not reported to the balenaCloud API either.
 Boolean that will be true if a pending update has already been downloaded.
-* `update_failed`: Not reported to the Resin API.
+* `update_failed`: Not reported to the balenaCloud API.
 Boolean that will be true if the supervisor has tried to apply a pending update but failed (i.e. if the app was locked, there was a network failure or anything else went wrong).

 Other attributes may be added in the future, and some may be missing or null if they haven't been set yet.